This post may contain affiliate links. Please see our disclosure policy.

 • Because of the low sugar added to this recipe, make sure the bananas have browned at least enough to be speckled and are not a green color.

-• This is part of my reintroduction series, and bananas are not a part of the elimination period.
-To replace, use 1 cup pumpkin puree or try my Cinnamon Oatmeal Muffins
+• HYH – To replace bananas, use 1 cup pumpkin puree or try my Cinnamon Oatmeal Muffins

 Nutrition